Penn State Law Montague Law Library 20/21 Academic Year Operations

 8. Can I use one of the Law Library public computers and book scanner?

-Yes, there will still be access to a limited number of public computers and the book scanner in the Law Library.
+When the Spring 2021 semester begins, there will still be access to a limited number of public computers and the book scanner in the Law Library.
 Please disinfect the computers and book scanner before and after you use them.

 9. Will printing services be available in the Law Library?

-There will still be access to a printer in the Law Library, however, Penn State has changed its printer services over the summer to a cloud-based system called WEPA.
+When the Spring 2021 semester begins, there will still be access to a printer in the Law Library, however, Penn State has changed its printer services over the summer to a cloud-based system called WEPA.
 Due to this change there will no longer be a free printing allotment for students.
 The printer will be located near the bottom of the 2nd floor Law Library stairs and is now on a cloud based system so students can print from their own devices.
 More information how to print, scan, print, and purchase pages can be found here.